 Summary

-In terms of price, life in Dubai is more expensive in several areas, but also considerably cheaper in certain areas.
-How much you need to live depends very much on the lifestyle and comfort you want to enjoy.
-As a rule, we only recommend emigrating from an income (gross) of around €5,000.
+The cost of living in Dubai is more expensive in several areas, but also significantly cheaper in certain areas.
+How much you need to live on depends heavily on your personal lifestyle and the level of comfort you wish to enjoy.
+As a general rule, we recommend emigrating with a (gross) income of around €5,000 or more.
+For couples or families, this figure would be between €7,500 and €10,000, as school and childcare must be paid for privately.
+Additionally, you should factor in regular flights, as it's usually not possible to stay in Dubai for the entire year continuously.